theHostileNegotiator/KWBandage/PatchNotes.md

 	* Fixed leash range to 100
 2. Repair Decal radius was not representative of repair radius
 	* Fixed Repair size to 215
-3. Repair Drone would not keep up the the MRT when moving
+3. Repair Drone would not keep up with the MRT when moving
 	* Increased speed of repair drone so that it can keep up with the MRT, including when transported with OX Transport
 4. Repair Drone would repair Structures, Air units and funnily enough Infantry
 	* Removed ability to repair Structures, Air units and Infantry